SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Introduction

 {\em $\bullet$ C-3.
 How DP synopses can empower efficient query processing?} The use of DP synopses in SCA is largely underexplored, leaving a knowledge gap regarding their potential to enhance query efficiency.
-To navigate this potential, we explore various use of synopses in accelerating secure processing including private indexes \pidx (\S~\ref{subsec:dpindex}), and compacted oblivious operations \pop (\S~\ref{sec:eops}).
-We then develop a Selinger-style query planner (\S~\ref{sec:planner}) that supports both standard secure operators and \pop.
-Employing a customized cost model and tailored heuristics, this planner efficiently generates optimal execution plans for queries using a mix of standard and \pop operators.
-This in essence, also address the limitations of sub-optimal execution plans inherent in standard DPSCA.
+To navigate this potential, we explore various use of synopses in accelerating secure processing including private indexes \pidx (\S~\ref{subsec:dpindex}), and compacted oblivious operations \pop (\S~\ref{sec:eops}). \re{ We also design a novel private query planner (\S~\ref{sec:planner}) that efficiently orchestrate the execution of \sys primitives (e.g., \pidx, \pop) to process SPJA queries.
+The planner uses available synopses to privately estimate intermediate result sizes and operation costs for a set of equivalent execution plans of a given query.
+It then executes the one with the lowest estimated cost.}

 {\em $\bullet$ C-4.
-How to systematically evaluate \sys?} A major challenge in SCA design evaluation is the absence of open-source benchmarks.
-We address this by initiating an open-source evaluation platform accessible to the public, utilizing public Financial data~\cite{RelationalDataFinancial} (1.1M rows and 59 columns), and designing eight test queries ranging from simple linear to complex 5-way joins.
-We evaluated our prototype \sys alongside the state-of-the-art DPSCA system, Shrinkwrap~\cite{bater2018shrinkwrap}, and conventional SCA, SMCQL~\cite{bater2017smcql}.
+How to systematically evaluate \sys?} A major is the absence of open benchmarks.
+We address this by initiating an open-source evaluation set, accessible to the public.
+Specifically, we use public financial data~\cite{RelationalDataFinancial} and design eight test queries, ranging from simple linear queries to complex 5-way joins.
+We also re-produce an open version of the HealthLNK benchmark.
+We evaluate our prototype, \sys, against the state-of-the-art (SOTA) DPSCA system, Shrinkwrap~\cite{bater2018shrinkwrap}, and the conventional SCA system, SMCQL~\cite{bater2017smcql}.
 Results indicate that \sys outperforms Shrinkwrap, reducing query latency by up to $80.3\times$, and SMCQL, with at least a $114\times$ reduction in query latency.
 Additionally, \sys improves memory efficiency in complex join processing by more than $900\times$ compared to both systems.
-Moreover, scaling experiments show that \sys can effectively scale linear and binary joins up to $8\times$ (8.8M rows) and 5-way joins up to $4\times$ (4.4M rows) workloads.
+Moreover, scaling experiments show that \sys can effectively scale up to 8.8M rows dataset and up to 9-way complex joins.
 All benchmarks, including our prototype implementation, are open-sourced and available at~\cite{special2024}.